dianamomu/TiendaDiabra/content/collection/day01/01-github/index.md

 ---
+title: "A GitHub profile"
+weight: 1
+subtitle: "Put your best foot forward, first."
+excerpt: "You can share information about yourself with the community on GitHub by creating a profile README.
+GitHub shows your profile README at the top of your profile page."
-date: "2021-01-01"
+date: 2021-01-01
 draft: false
-excerpt: You can share information about yourself with the community on GitHub by creating a profile README.
-GitHub shows your profile README at the top of your profile page.
 links:
 - icon: door-open
   icon_pack: fas